UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 1. The downloaded file is called something like *neo4j-desktop-X.Y.Z-x86_64.AppImage*, where *X.Y.Z* is a version number.
    Make it executable using "chmod 755 \[filename\]".

+#### Post-install steps Neo4j Desktop
 1. Start Neo4j Desktop by clicking on the downloaded file.
+1. Accept the license.
-1. Accept the license, and then enter your activation key in the right part of the screen.
+1. Enter your activation key in the right part of the screen.
    Click "Activate".
-   You might have to wait awhile before you can continue to the next step.
-1. Exit Neo4j Desktop using the "File" menu and select "Quit".

-#### Post-install steps Neo4j Desktop
-1. Start Neo4j Desktop by clicking on the downloaded file.
+   If you do not have a key, fill in the left part of the screen.
+   Click "Register with Email".
+   Wait awhile.
+1. Choose whether you would like to participate in anonymous reporting.
+1. You may be offered updates for Neo4j Desktop components, please update.
 1. Move your mouse to "Example Project" in the left column.
    A red trash can icon appears.
 Click it to remove the Example Project database "Movie DBMS".
 Confirm.
+Then wait awhile.
 1. The text "No projects found" will appear.
 Create a project by clicking the button "+ New Project".
 1. The text "Project" appears with the text "Add a DBMS to get started".
 Click on the "+ Add" button next to it and select "Local DBMS".
 Leave the name as it is ("Graph DBMS") and fill in a password.